Donovan Mitchell Player Props: Cavaliers vs. Nets

-Donovan Mitchell's Cleveland Cavaliers face the Brooklyn Nets at 7:30 PM ET on Tuesday.
+The Cleveland Cavaliers, Donovan Mitchell included, face the Brooklyn Nets on Thursday at 7:30 PM ET.

-Let's look at Mitchell's prop bets, and some stats and trends to help you make good wagers.
+With prop bets available for Mitchell, let's dive into some stats and trends to assist you in making good picks.

 Donovan Mitchell Prop Bets vs. the Nets